Skip to main content

 Description

-The .info property describes the remote client or stored procedure session on the server.
+The .info property describes the desktop or web session.

-The .info object is the same object as the one returned by the Get process activity command for remote client and stored procedure sessions.
+• Standalone sessions: The .info object is the same object as the one returned by the Session info command.

 The .info object contains the following properties: